Hanging Your Hammock

 To refinish the wood, use any shade of polyurethane marine-grade varnish.
 We originally used high gloss, available at any hardware store, and applied three coats, though two coats should be sufficient for your own refinishing efforts.
 In between coats, lightly re-sand the wood pieces with 220-grit sandpaper after the wood has air-dried for 24 hours.
 Refinishing is the perfect time to also replace any worn nuts, bolts, washers or screws, all readily available at your local hardware store.

 Refinishing Wood (Video)

 Cypress Wood Stands

-Our metal stands may begin to rust in places after years of use, particularly where scratches to the finish have occurred, or foreign particles have been allowed to stick for long periods to the powder-coat surface.
+Our metal stands can begin to rust after years of use, particularly where scratches have removed the finish or foreign particles have been stuck to the powder-coated surface for a long period of time.

 Cleaning Pillows, Swing Cushions and Hammock Pads

 All of these items will need to be hand-washed and laid flat to dry.
 Do not put any of them in your washer or dryer as this can result in fabric fraying, pilling or ripping.

 To hand-wash these items we recommend using warm water, mild soap and a soft brush to clean the fabric.
 You can then rinse it thoroughly and allow the item to air-dry on a flat surface before reusing.

 For Furniture Pillows only, please remove the pad inside before you begin cleaning.